NinjaKurosun/BloodMelter/README.md

 # BloodMelter
  This is no malware, This is no virus.
-This is a very small effect of small blood for small PC of small size.
+This is a very small effect of very small blood for a very small PC of very small size.
 ## Table Of Contents
  - [Preview](#Preview)
  - [About](#About)